ROBOTIS-GIT/emanual/docs/en/platform/manipulator_h/examples.md

 ArmKinematics.ComputeIK(DesiredPose, &angle_rad, angle_rad, &ErrorStatus);
 ```

 All joints set to a desired pose by taking input from DesiredPose and angle_rad.
 Once DesiredPose values go to CurrentPose then the arm moves in X coordinate and DesirePose gets set again. angle_rad is CurrentPose’s consistent joints  angles.
-IK’s solution for desired pose joint angles and &angle_rad get set. &ErrorStatus is the error sent to Dynamixel.
+IK’s solution for desired pose joint angles and &angle_rad get set. &ErrorStatus is the error sent to DYNAMIXEL.

 ```cpp
 ArmComm.Arm_Set_JointPosition(RobotisArm.Rad2Value(angle_rad + gvdAngleGapCalcandDynamixelRad));